Hawatel/hawatel_search_jobs/README.md

   p client.count # for all APIs
   p client.count('indeed') # for a particular API
 ```
-Keep in mind the `client.count` returns count of total results for each APIs which can be returned to you if you will use `client.next` method.
+The `client.count` returns count of total results for each APIs which can be returned to you if you use `client.next` method.

 ## Structure of job offers table
-Below is an example for indeed but each of APIs has the same result structure.
+Below is an example for indeed but each API has the same result structure.
 ```ruby
   client = HawatelSearchJobs::Client.new
   client.search_jobs({:keywords => 'ruby'})